Dave86dev/storesaurusDB/README.md

 ## Development

 While the project is currently in the early stages of backend development, it is on the brink of substantial advancements.
 A key feature on the roadmap is the integration of advanced file management capabilities, promising to significantly enhance the application's functionality.
-The successful implementation of an email/magic link system marks a major milestone.
+The actual successful implementation of an email/magic link system marks a major milestone.

 Concurrently, the planning phase for the frontend development is underway, with expectations set on crafting a user interface with React-Vite-TypeScript.

 ## API Endpoints

-Version 0.5 11/03/2024
+Version 0.5 15/03/2024

 *(Upcoming swagger documentation for a complete documentation of the API endpoints).*